filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    sudo make install
    ```

 1. You should now have Lotus installed.
+You can now [start the Lotus daemon](#start-the-lotus-daemon).

 ## Start the Lotus daemon